 In this session we will start with a modern app and optimize it for Kubernetes using Azure Kubernetes Service (AKS), In addition to migrating to AKS, we will take advantage of native Azure services like Cosmos DB API for Mongo DB ( in the process comparing options like running dockerized Mongo DB or hosted Mongo DB Atlas).
 We will also discuss the Kubernetes concepts like service discovery, external services, and service catalog and how they relate to AKS and Cosmos DB interaction.
 Finally, we will look at Cosmos DB capabilities like the Virtual Network Service Endpoints as a way to secure the traffic between AKS and Cosmos DB.

-In this session, learn how Azure Cosmos DB enables event driven architecture, and how to build planet-scale serverless apps using Azure Cosmos DB and Azure Functions.
-Users expect modem apps to offer event-driven, near real-time experiences.
-Now you can subscribe to changes in Azure Cosmos DB collections and trigger logic in real time without needing to manage any servers.
+In this session, you will learn how to build event-driven apps using Azure Cosmos DB and Azure Functions.
+Users expect modern apps to offer event-driven, near real-time experiences.
+Learn how to subscribe to changes in Azure Cosmos DB collections and trigger logic in real time without needing to manage any servers.
 Understand real-world use cases in multi-billion dollar industries such as retail and gaming.